codefuse-ai/Awesome-Code-LLM/README.md

 - "Chatting with Logs: An exploratory study on Finetuning LLMs for LogQL" [2024-12] [[paper](https://arxiv.org/abs/2412.03612)]

 - "LogBabylon: A Unified Framework for Cross-Log File Integration and Analysis" [2024-12] [[paper](https://arxiv.org/abs/2412.12364)]

+- "AdaptiveLog: An Adaptive Log Analysis Framework with the Collaboration of Large and Small Language Model" [2025-01] [[paper](https://arxiv.org/abs/2501.11031)]

 ### Software Configuration